11 marketplace metrics you should be tracking to measure your success

 Customer liquidity means the probability of a visit leading to a transaction.
 According to Simon Rothman, a good goal is between 30 and 60 percent (note: we assume this is not counting people who bounce).
 A simple but approximate way to measure this is to calculate how many visits you get on a given month, and how many transactions you get in the same period.
 Typically, most visits on your site are from potential customers, but, naturally, the figure is more accurate if you can filter out visits from your providers.

 To better understand the nature of your marketplace’s inner dynamics, another crucial metric to follow is provider-to-customer ratio (also called Buyer-to-Seller ratio).
 We define this as the number of customers that one provider can serve.
 There is no single right ratio that all marketplaces should strive for.
 In some cases, the provider-to-customer ratio might be as low as 1:1 (one provider can serve only one customer—think real estate), while in others it may be as high as 1:10,000 (one provider can serve 10,000 customers—think stock photos).
 According to Phil Hu, Airbnb’s figure is 1:70, Uber’s is 1:50, and eBay’s is 1:5.

 The more customers one provider can serve, the more you should focus on supply in the beginning.
 The math behind the reasoning is quite simple: when you are acquiring users by hand, acquiring a provider is more valuable than acquiring a customer since the provider will likely participate in more transactions.
 Another reason is that idle customers are more dangerous than idle providers.
 If a host cannot get bookings via Airbnb, they might list on additional sites as well.
 Meanwhile, if a customer cannot find what they are looking for from Airbnb, they might start using another site.
-If they successfully find what they want from the other site, they might never return to Airbnb.
+If they successfully find what they want from another site, they might never return to Airbnb.
 In other words, especially in the early days, you should focus on customer liquidity more than provider liquidity.